-Yes, craft blogs can make money in a number of different ways.
+Yes, craft blogs can make money in several different ways.
 Some common monetization strategies include advertising, affiliate marketing, digital products, and physical products.
 You may also be able to sell services or write sponsored posts on behalf of other businesses.

 It’s important to choose a monetization strategy that fits with the type of content you produce and how you want to run your blog.
-With the right approach, it is possible for craft blogs to make a substantial amount of money over time.
+With the right approach, craft blogs can make a substantial amount of money over time.

 How do I start a craft blog?